-On December 26, 2013, we entered into an agreement to purchase (the "Teva Purchase Agreement") Abbreviated New Drug Applications ("ANDAs") to produce 31 generic drug products from Teva Pharmaceuticals ("Teva") for \$12.5 million in cash and a percentage of future gross profits from product sales.
-According to the terms of the Teva Purchase Agreement, Teva was required to provide soft copy materials and transfer ownership of the ANDAs to us within five business days of signing the Teva Purchase Agreement, and we were required to pay the first installment of \$8.5 million upon receipt thereof.
-Teva provided the soft copy materials and transferred ownership of the ANDAs to us on January 2, 2014 and we paid the first installment of \$8.5 million to Teva on January 2, 2014.
-Teva was also required to provide hard copy materials to us within 90 days of signing the Teva Purchase Agreement.
-Teva provided the hard copy materials on March 5, 2014 and we paid the \$4.0 million balance on March 6, 2014.

-The drug products include 20 solid-oral immediate release products, four extended release products and seven liquid products.
-The ANDAs are being amortized in full over their useful lives, averaging 10 years.
+On December 26, 2013, we entered into an agreement to purchase (the "Teva Purchase Agreement") Abbreviated New Drug Applications ("ANDAs") to produce 31 previously marketed generic drug products from Teva Pharmaceuticals ("Teva") for \$12.5 million in cash and a percentage of future gross profits from product sales.
+On January 2, 2014, we paid the first installment of \$8.5 million to Teva and we paid the \$4.0 million balance on March 6, 2014.
+The ANDAs are being amortized in full over their estimated useful lives of 10 years.